Sheharyar570/CustomerDetails/README.md

 A Simple Web page is created to consume the API.

+Note: If API key is not given.
+App would still work but latitude and longitudes field will be filled with -1

 ### Docker Installation Instruction.
 - Download zip or clone this repository.
 - Extract the zip to the folder (In case: Repo was downloaded)